There are two main types of lung cancer: non-small cell lung cancer and small cell lung cancer.

 Lung Cancer Treatment at Valley

-Lung cancer treatment depends on a variety of factors, including the type of lung cancer and the stage of disease.
-Your physician can determine the best treatment for you.
+Your lung cancer treatment depends on various factors, including the type of lung cancer and the stage of the disease.
+Your physician will recommend the best treatment for you and talk you through it.

 At Valley, we use a team approach to lung cancer treatment, including the following therapies: